Dolores Joanne (Ogan) Hurlburt

 CHESTERTON, IN - Dolores Joanne (Ogan) Hurlburt, age 84 of Chesterton, IN passed away on Wednesday, October 27, 2021.
 She was born on February 4, 1937 in Gary, IN to Russell and Veronica (Soohey) Ogan.

-Dolores is survived by her beloved husband of 64 years, Don Hurlburt; son, Leon (Tami) Hurlburt; daughters: Kimberly (Eddie) Barrett, Kelly (Mike) Larkey; grandsons: Jacob (Jessica) Hurlburt, Logan Barrett, Lane Barrett, Wyatt Larkey; granddaughters: Alyssa (Daniel) Scher, Mikayla Larkey, Kasey (Andrew) Jackson; great-grandson, Jax Scher, great-granddaughter, Quinn Scher; brother, Alan Ogan; sister, Debra Hoy.
+Dolores is survived by her beloved husband of 64 years, Don Hurlburt; son, Leon Hurlburt of Huntington, IN; daughters: Kimberly (Eddie) Barrett of Bedford, IN, Kelly (Mike) Larkey of Roanoke, IN; grandsons: Jacob (Jessica) Hurlburt of Huntington, IN, Logan Barrett of Louisville, KY, Lane Barrett of Bedford, IN, Wyatt Larkey of Lafayette, IN; granddaughters: Alyssa (Daniel) Scher of Huntington, IN, Mikayla Larkey of Fort Wayne, IN, Kasey (Andrew) Jackson; great-grandson, Jax Scher, great-granddaughter, Quinn Scher; brother, Alan Ogan; sister, Debra Hoy.
 She was preceded in death by her father, Russell Ogan; mother, Veronica Ogan; brother, Fred Ogan.